 - 2 cups soft wheat berries or rye

-- 2-3 capsules of acidophillus probiotic (the more enzymes the better)
+- 2-3 capsules of acidophilus probiotic (the more enzymes the better)

 - As with any sprouted or fermented dish, the process will take a few days, but you can make more than one batch with it.

-- DAY 2: Next morning, pour off the water and rinse several times until the water comes out clear.
+- DAY 2: Next morning, pour off the water and rinse several times until the water comes out clean.

 - Make sure to drain the jar by leaving it at an angle in the sink or on the dish rack.

 - Rinse and drain the jar in the evening.